moon1pact/securesave/README.md

 Restore complete: 2841 file(s) copied (1250781342 bytes), 0 up to date, 0 symlink(s), 0 skipped
 ```

-Restore never overwrites anything: the target must not exist, or must be an
+Restore never overwrites anything : the target must not exist, or must be an
 empty directory.
 The backup format (plain or compressed) is detected
 automatically.
 For compressed backups, every file is verified against the
-manifest during the restore: a missing or damaged file is a hard error,
+manifest during the restore : a missing or damaged file is a hard error,
 while stray files (present in the backup but unknown to the manifest) are
 skipped with a warning.